thomiz/fsh-no-basis/no-basis/CurrentBuild/StructureDefinition-no-basis-address-official.md

 **Usages:**

 * Use this Extension: [no-basis-Address](StructureDefinition-no-basis-Address.md)
-* Examples for this Extension: [Direktoratet for e-Helse](Organization-a70f0ba2-44d8-4f14-9c3a-ff4c6ead7472.md), [Patient/EspenEksempel](Patient-EspenEksempel.md), [Patient/JanniceSoreng](Patient-JanniceSoreng.md), [Patient/JanniceSorengTo](Patient-JanniceSorengTo.md) and [RelatedPerson/Solid-Aresdoktor-RelatedPerson](RelatedPerson-Solid-Aresdoktor-RelatedPerson.md)
+* Examples for this Extension: [Patient/JanniceSorengTo](Patient-JanniceSorengTo.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/hl7.fhir.no.basis|current/StructureDefinition/no-basis-address-official)